puentebravo/KeyGen-2.0/README.md

 ## Description

 KeyGen 2.0 makes it easy to generate a password of variable length on the go.
-Powered by react and PWA-enabled, Keygen works on or offline, on the mobile device of your choice.

 ## Table of Contents